Decentraland unites two of the buzziest emerging technologies (blockchain and VR) into one metaverse…but what does that mean in plain English?

 In laymen’s terms, this means that blockchain allows for the possibility of a legitimately democratic system and free market.
 In a typical network (speaking generally here—it depends on how it’s structured), the majority of the nodes (computers operating on the network) have to agree on any change made to the blockchain.
 This means that the possibility of hacking the system is exceedingly difficult—as is the prospect of any one party “taking control.”

 Decentraland is built on Ethereum, which is a specific network with capabilities that include the creation of decentralized apps (dApps) and smart contracts.
-I’ll explain more about why this matters for Decentraland a little later, but you can learn more about it here.
+I’ll explain more about why this matters for Decentraland a little later, but you can learn more about it here and here.

 How does blockchain help a virtual world?